-We were inspired to create our guide to Productivity Tools for Graduate Students by the work of Crystal Renfro, a subject librarian for Mathematics and Industrial & Systems Engineering at the Georgia Institute of Technology.
-You can view her subject guide or take a look at Personal Knowledge Management for Academia & Librarians, a blog she co-authors, for more inspiration.
+We were inspired to create our guide to Productivity Tools for Graduate Students by the work of Crystal Renfro, the graduate engineering librarian at Kennesaw State University.
+She is an author of the blog Personal Knowledge Management for Academia & Librarians.

 Keeping up with your research can be challenging, especially if you've got an extensive amount of work saved.
 Be sure to take a look at Managing Your Digital Research Assets, a guide compiled by Data Management Specialist Jennifer Doty.
 The guide is supplementary to a Digital Scholarship Commons (DiSC) workshop called "Managing Your Digital Assets."

 When you have a lot to accomplish in a little time, you'll find yourself wanting to improve your productivity.
 We've compiled a guide of tools and methods you may use to complete your studies and manage the rest of your life at the same time.

 Why are there so many methods and tools?
 Simply put, not everyone accomplishes tasks the same way.
 What works for you might not achieve the same results for your classmate.
 If you try something from one of these pages and it doesn't do what you need it to, don't be discouraged.
 You might find a new technique we haven't mentioned.
 If that happens, be sure to let us know so we can list it here!

 Time Management Ninja offers some tips for how to choose tools that suit your needs.